ThunderFly-aerospace/docs/tools/TFUSBSERIAL01/index.md

 TFUSBSERIAL01 enables a computer to communicate with UART-based telemetry devices such as flight management units (FMUs / autopilots) and serial peripherals including radio modems, companion computers, and various onboard sensors.

 The interface exposes two dedicated Pixhawk telemetry connectors — one for an FMU port and one for a peripheral port — both following the standard 6-pin telemetry pinout (TX, RX, RTS, CTS, VCC, GND) with 3.3 V logic levels.
 This allows direct, 1:1 cabling without custom RX/TX crossover cables and makes the device suitable for configuration, debugging, monitoring, and passive sniffing of UART telemetry links between an autopilot and its peripherals.
+A matching straight-through cable is available as the [TFCAB01 UART/TELEM/SERIAL cable](/avionics/TFCAB01/#uarttelemserial-cables).

 ## Key features